bio-century/Actionbutton-Dashboard/README.md

 ### <a id='ManualForProgrammers'></a> Manual For PROGRAMMERS
 First of all: Your contributions, ideas and feedback is very welcome.
 Also please be patient if merge requests are pending due to a limited amount of time.
 This work is structured due to my knowledge of Java practises:
-- (i)   : The pom.xml file generated with the help of Maven defining dependencies, importing packages and copy the resources into the target folder.
+- (i)   : The pom.xml file generated with the help of Maven, which defines dependencies, importing packages and copy the resources into the target folder.
 - (ii)  : The Main.java where the ```config.properties```-parameters are imported and the dashboard is built.
 - (iii) : Class used in main to build the dashboard for each tab.
 - (iv)  : Classes used for scaling and converting icons and logos for the panel and the JButtons.